Liubuntu/Bioc2020RCWL/README.md

 * Understand how to build bioinformatics pipelines with `Rcwl`

 ## Learning objectives
-* Run the RNA-seq pipeline included in `RcwlPipelines`
+* Run the scRNA-seq pipeline included in `RcwlPipelines`
 * Create a basic `echo` tool using `Rcwl`
-* Build a simple RNA-seq alignment tool `STAR`
+* Build a simple scRNA-seq alignment tool `STARsolo`